vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 - "Courage is not the absence of fear, but the triumph over it." - Nelson Mandela
 - "It does not do to dwell on dreams and forget to live." - J.K.
 Rowling
 - "You have within you right now, everything you need to deal with whatever the world can throw at you." - Brian Tracy
-- "We are not defined by the challenges we face but by how we rise to meet them." - Unknown
+- "We are not defined by the challenges we face but by how we rise to meet them." - Anonymous
 - "The brave may not live forever, but the cautious do not live at all." - Richard Branson
 - "The only way to do great work is to love what you do." - Steve Jobs
 - "Resilience is not about overcoming, it's about becoming." - Sherri Salata